Return to the search form Return to your search results

 Credits at Swansea

-The number of ‘credits’ each course provides is different that the number of UI semester hours you will receive when your transcript from Swansea arrives at the University of Iowa.
+The number of ‘credits’ each course provides is different than the number of UI semester hours you will receive when your transcript from Swansea arrives at the University of Iowa.
 See below for details about how Swansea’s credits are ‘translated’ into UI semester hours:

 Flexibility Regarding Course Offerings

 Foreign universities are typically unable to provide a final course catalog for the upcoming semester until shortly before the semester begins.
 Students usually do not know which specific classes they can take before arriving abroad, and they usually do not register for classes until they arrive in their host country- this means that there is no way to guarantee that you will be able to enroll in your preferred courses.
-Your final course schedule may not be finalized until you are already abroad and attending classes.
+Your final course schedule may not be finalized until you are already abroad.

-Because of these differences, all students must meet with their academic advisor before going abroad to discuss how the differences in course availability will affect their degree progress and graduation plans.
-It is important to develop a back-up plan in case your preferred courses are not available when you arrive at their host university.
+Because of these differences, all students must meet with their academic advisor(s) before going abroad to discuss how the differences in course availability will affect their degree progress and graduation plans.
+It is important to develop a back-up plan in case your preferred courses are not available when you enroll in your courses abroad.

 Transcripts